HubTou/MinecraftRegionScanner/README.md

 # About Minecraft Region Scanner

-A Minecraft 1.7.10 (only) command line utility to analyze and edit region files
+A Minecraft 1.7.10 (only) command line utility to analyze and edit region files.

 This utility fully supports the Lord of the Rings mod (LOTRmod) v34.3.